werew/Arbiter-PUF/README.md

-# Arbiter-PUF
+# Arbiter PUF
-Arbiter PUF simulator
+A very simle python simulator of an arbiter PUF